 Don't forget cultural exchange through art

-Whereas older Americans are often more guarded in initiating new friendships, it is in their eagerness to explore new relationships that Mexicans display their spirit of adventure.
+Whereas older Americans are often more guarded in initiating new friendships, I've found Mexicans display their spirit of adventure through their willingness to make friends of different cultures.

-Maybe they are just being polite (because they really are) but mine tend to be interested in aspects of my life that began to bore me ages ago.
+Maybe they are just being polite (because they really are polite) they are interested in aspects of my life that began to bore me ages ago (growing up in rural Oklahoma sounds somewhat exotic if you don't know where Oklahoma is.)
 Suddenly, I feel interesting again.

-Unless your Spanish is already fluent, your first friends will be people who speak some English.
+Unless your Spanish is fairly fluent, your first friends will be people who speak some English or are trying to learn.
 Mexicans like to work on their English for many reasons.
 Some use English in their jobs.
 Others learned years ago and are trying to pick it back up.
 Some have children who are learning English and want to be part of the fun.
 Others just love languages.

 With some Spanish you can, well, exchange culture.
-While traditional American culture may not have a rich history, Mexicans often build their English skills through American pop culture.
-Hopefully, you will know at least something about that subject.
+While traditional American culture may have the ancient history that Mexico does, Mexicans often build their English skills through American pop culture.
+Hopefully, you will know at least something on that subject.

 My Mexican friends and I have watched Jimmy Fallon and Adam Levine do Wheel of Musical Impressions.
-They tend to like The Colbert Report.
-One morning, my friend Ricardo remarked how we all need to be inspired.
-Can you imagine how fun might be to turn a English-speaking Mexican on to Ted Talks lectures?
+They tend to like Dave Colbert.

 book signing event